okviz/okviz.github.io/contributing.md

 3. #### Make your Changes

-    At this point, you are working on a different branch (you see the name of the branch you have just created in the lower-left corner of the VSCode window - if the name is still ***main***, click on the name and select the correct one).
+    At this point, you are working on a different branch (you can see the name of the branch you have just created in the lower left corner of the VSCode window - if the name is still ***main***, click on the name and select the correct one).

     <img src="assets/images/contributing/branch-name.png" width="200">